plrguez/fuse-od-source/Platform/readme.txt

 Press the `Start` button to open a Virtual Keyboard when you are at emulator.

-The keys in the virtual keyboard correspond to ZX Spectrum keys and it send to emulator as if you are using a real ZX Spectrum keyboard.
+The keys in keyboard correspond to ZX Spectrum 48k keys.
+When you press them are send to emulator as if you are using a real ZX Spectrum keyboard.

-    `Cursor`
-    Move to select keys.
+  `Cursor`    Move to select keys.

-    `A`
-    Press selected key.
+  `A`         Press selected key.

-    `B`
-    Lock key.
+  `B`         Lock key.
 It's marked in blue.
               The locked keys are used when press the `A` button over a Key and then are unlocked.
               For use in combinations of Caps Shift or Symbol Shift with other keys.
               For example: In 48k mode you can Lock key "Ss" and then press 'Cs' key to change keyboard to "Extended" mode.

-    `X`
-    Sticky key.
+  `X`         Sticky key.
 It's marked in Red.
               The key is continously pressed.
               For example: In 48k mode you can press key 'J' then Sticky key 'Ss' and then press twice key 'P' to obtain 'LOAD ""'.

-    `Y`
-    Clean all Lock and Sticky keys.
+  `Y`         Clean all Lock and Sticky keys.

-    `Start`
-    Close Virtual Keyboard
+  `Start`     Close Virtual Keyboard

-    `L1`, `R1`
-    Change the Virtual Keyboard position.
+  `L1`, `R1`  Change the Virtual Keyboard position.
               There are 4 positions, one for earch corner of screen.

 -------------------------------------
 ### Buttons at different contexts ###